Diversity and Inclusion

 Encouraging diversity and inclusion to nurture creativity and innovation

-Alstom is an international company.
-Wherever we operate, and across all our businesses and product lines, we want to create an inclusive culture in which diversity is recognised and valued.
+Alstom is a global company where our people vision and values embrace Diversity and Inclusion (D&I).
+Wherever we operate and across all our businesses, we want to create an inclusive culture in which diversity is welcomed and appreciated.

-By bringing together people from diverse backgrounds and giving everyone the opportunity to contribute their knowledge, skills, experiences and perspectives, we create shared value for Alstom and its stakeholders while reflecting the diversity of our customers.
+By bringing together people from diverse backgrounds and giving everyone the opportunity to contribute with their knowledge, skills, experiences and perspectives, we also generate value for Alstom and its stakeholders.

 Inclusion helps create a work environment and a culture where all differences are valued, respected and leveraged without any bias.
 Diverse teams provide wider perspectives and boost performance and innovation.

 During the FY2022/23, a Global Anti-Discrimination and Anti-Harassment Policy has been formalized and launched across all the Group to reflect company’s position of zero tolerance against discrimination and harassment and to provide guidance in terms of steps to be taken in such conditions.

 To uphold the commitments that underpin the Diversity & Inclusion journey, Alstom has defined its D&I Strategy based on 4 pillars, with concrete objectives for achieving diversity and inclusion across all levels of the organisation.

 At Alstom, we want to move beyond simply valuing gender diversity.
 We aim to empower and educate for inclusivity of all genders.
 By 2025, we aim to reach 28% of women in manager, engineering and professional roles and 28% in senior leadership positions.